dev-aniebiet/airbnb-clone-project/README.md

 > - Redis: Used for caching and session management
 > - Docker: Containerization tool for consistent development and deployment environments
 > - CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+## Team Roles
+* Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+* Database Administrator: Manages database design, indexing, and optimizations.
+* DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+* QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+* Business analyst (BA): Understands customer’s business processes & Translates customer business needs into requirements
+* Product owner: Holds responsibility for a product vision and evolution and Makes sure the final product meets customer requirements
+* Project manager: Makes sure a product or its part is delivered on time and within budget.
+* UI/UX designer: Creates user journeys for the best user experience and highest conversion rates
+* Software architect: An architect is an expert-level software engineer who makes executive software design decisions on behalf of an app development team.